CALCRIM No. 2160. Fleeing the Scene Following Accident: Enhancement for Vehicular Manslaughter (Veh. Code, § 20001(c))

 someone else, or gain any advantage.

-in a natural or logical manner.
-It is not necessary for the driver’s
+a natural or logical manner.
+It is not necessary for the driver’s vehicle to

 The People have the burden of proving this allegation beyond a